Careers in research

 • Academia – in a research centre, conducting and promoting research, or in a department where you will also teach and carry out other tasks associated with higher education.
 A PhD is the entry point criteria in academia.

 • Think tanks and foundations – employ researchers permanently or on short-term contracts.
 There are many think tanks all over the world.
-Smart Thinking and The University of Pennsylvania's Go To Think Tank Index Report (2020) are useful sources of information.
+Smart Thinking and the Open Think Tank Directory are useful sources of information.

-• Government (local and central) and other policy makers – all the main UK government departments employ social researchers.
+• Government (local, national or European) and other policy makers – all the main UK government departments employ social researchers.
 A useful starting point is the Government Social Research website.
 Many people will also be members of the Social Research Association.
-If foreign policy and political risk are your interests.
+Research agencies also provide services to governments; Ecorys and ICF are examples.
+Professional Services firms deliver research for governments; Deloitte and PWC are examples.

 • Research agencies – focus on a range of public policy topics, eg, employment, social services, education, the environment, health and transport.
-Examples of employers include: NatCen Social Research, ScotCen and Ipsos.
+Examples of employers include: National Centre for Social Research (NatCen), Scottish Centre for Social Research (ScotCen) and Ipsos.

 • Charities and pressure groups – many charities, political parties, trade unions, pressure and lobby groups conduct their own research and employ permanent and freelance research staff.
-A genuine interest and demonstrable passion for the organisation’s cause is required.
+A genuine interest and demonstrable passion for the organisation’s cause is required, be this social justice, equity, welfare or any other issue.

 • International and multilateral organisations and development consultancies – the bigger NGOs, eg, Save the Children, employ research staff to conduct studies, pilots and evaluations of policy.
-Multilaterals such as the World Bank, UN, EU also employ researchers and, in some cases, have specific PhD entry points.
+Multilaterals such as the World Bank, UN and EU also employ researchers and, in some cases, have specific PhD entry points.
 The smaller consultancies employ researchers to research and write funding documents or to evaluate work for their clients.
-Specialist consultancies include RAND, Ecorys, iMC, Tetra Tech and Dalberg.
+Specialist consultancies include RAND, Ecorys, IMC, Tetra Tech and Dalberg.

 • Environmental consultancies – the ENDS directory lists more than 1000 consultancies and has a jobs page.
 The Green Directory is a searchable directory of environmental organisations including vacancies on Green Jobs.

-• Broadcast and social media – researchers assist with all aspects of media production from ideas to execution.
+• Media and communications – researchers assist with all aspects of media production from ideas to execution.
 They find information, people and places for media producers and so have a different focus from researchers in other sectors.

 • Financial services – analysts working in the finance industry have a range of specialisms, eg, in equity, investment, corporate finance or wealth management.
 Finding, analysing, reporting and presenting data are common tasks.
 Specialist consultancies provide clients with quantitative research.
 For example, G Research seeks applicants with high level quantitative skills.